microsoft/vscode-webview-ui-toolkit/src/panels/README.md

 ❗️❗️❗️ Important ❗️❗️❗️

-An aria-label of "Panels" is automatically defined on all panels so they are technically accessible out of the box.
-However, a descriptive and meaningful label that fits the use case or context of the panels should always be defined to replace the default label so those viewing your panels with a screen reader can better understand the meaning of what's being displayed.
+An aria-label of "Panels" is automatically defined on all panels components so they are technically accessible out of the box.
+However, a descriptive and meaningful label that fits the use case or context of the panels component should always be defined to replace the default label so those viewing your panels component with a screen reader can better understand the meaning of what's being displayed.

-For example, if you're using panels to display photos of puppies and kittens, adding an aria-label with the value "Puppy and Kitten Photos" would be appropriate.
+For example, if you're using a panels component to display photos of puppies and kittens, adding an aria-label with the value "Puppy and Kitten Photos" would be appropriate.

 ### Basic Usage